CMUEberlyCenter/eberly-docuscope-wa/README.md

 * **run.sh** The most direct and barebones execution of the system.
 Assumes you've executed **./run-install.sh**

 * **run-upgrade.sh** Does a number of package management tasks depending on the platform and project.
 Upgrades package.json in the case of a webpack or node project.
 Upgrades pip, python, etc in the case of a Python project

+# Acknowledgements

+This project partially funded by the A.W.
+Mellon Foundation, Carnegie Mellon’s Simon Initiative Seed Grant and Berkman Faculty Development Fund.